France national baseball team: History

-In July 2017 the French national team again participated in the annual All-Star Game, again held in La Rochelle, falling 5–1 to the All-Star Team made up of the best foreign players.

 In August 2017, the French University team participated in the Summer Universiades in Taipei, Taiwan.
 The team had a surprise win over the highly favored Chinese Taipei, before falling to Korea and Czech Republic.
 Overall the team, again coached by Keino Perez finished 7th out of 8.

-In November 2018 les bleus, managed by Kieran Mattison, headed to South Africa for a 7-game series against the South African National Team where they went 2–5 in the seven contests held in Johannesburg, Durban, and Cape Town.
+In November 2018 les bleus, still at that time managed by Kieran Mattison, headed to South Africa for a 7-game series against the South African National Team where they went 2–5 in the seven contests held in Johannesburg, Durban, and Cape Town.
 Minor league pitcher Yoan Antonac (Phillies) made his national team debut for France.
 Jose Paula was named to the all series team where he took home best defensive player for the week, Maxime Lefevre led all players in stolen bases.

-The 2019 French season featured a 12-team Division 1, the league previously had 8 teams in the top division prior to this expansion.
-In late February, the national team held spring training in Tenerife, Spain.
-Five national team members played in Italy in 2019: Owen Ozanich and Marc-Andre Habeck with Parma (Serie A), Andy Paz with Bologna (Serie A) Leonel Cespedes with Redipuglia (Serie A), and Franklin de la Rosa with Grosseto (Serie B).

 In September 2019 the French National Team competed in the 2019 European Championships.
 Maxime Lefevre led the team with a .435 average, followed by Bastien Dagneau (.429), Andy Paz (.400) and Fred Hanvi (.350).
 France finished in 7th place, beating Austria, Belgium and Croatia, while falling to Italy, Spain, Israel and Germany.
 On the mound, Marc-Andre Habeck led France in innings pitched (11.0), Leonel Cespedes logged 7.2, and Owen Ozanich 6.0.
 Habeck also led the staff in strikeouts (12), ahead of Ozanich (5), Yoann Vaugelade (4) and Franklin de la Rosa (4).
 Daniel Camou and Lilian Amoros each logged three scoreless innings to lead the staff in ERA.

 The FFBS shocked the European baseball community when they announced Bruce Bochy would take over as manager of the national team.
 The announcement came in late 2019, and confirmed rumors that the future Hall of Fame skipper would lead the team in the 2020 World Baseball Classic Qualifier.
-Due to the world wide Coronavirus outbreak in March 2020, the WBC qualifiers were postponed to September 2022.
+Due to the worldwide Coronavirus outbreak in March 2020, the WBC qualifiers were postponed to September 2022.

-The 2020 French Division 1 season was cancelled on 6 May 2020.
-French minor leaguers Yoan Antonac and Ernesto Martinez Jr. also had their minor league seasons cancelled due to covid-19.
-Ariel Soriano (Nettuno) and Owen Ozanich (Parma) played 2020 in Italy.
-Norbert Jongerius and Robyn Clara played in the Netherlands.